Sprained Ankle

 As soon as you incur an injury or twist your ankle, it’s a good idea to apply ice-packs and use a compression bandage to minimize the swelling.
 You may also need anti-inflammatories and pain-relieving medication if you’re in a lot of pain or there’s substantial swelling.

-Physical therapy is vital to healing the ligaments and restoring function, and Dr. House gives you information on the most suitable types of exercises, as well as arranging sessions with a physical therapist.
+Physical therapy is vital to healing the ligaments and restoring function, and our surgeons give you information on the most suitable types of exercises, as well as arranging sessions with a physical therapist.

 Sometimes surgery is necessary to repair torn or severed ligaments.

-Dr. House is a highly-qualified specialist foot and ankle surgeon with extensive expertise in repairing damaged ligaments.
-He’ll carry out the best form of treatment to ensure a safe and effective recovery from your injury, so call and make an appointment or use the booking form on the Kinetic Foot and Ankle Clinic website today.
+Our doctors are highly-qualified specialist foot and ankle surgeons with extensive expertise in repairing damaged ligaments.
+They will carry out the best form of treatment to ensure a safe and effective recovery from your injury, so call and make an appointment or use the booking form on the Kinetic Foot and Ankle Clinic website today.